 How to complain about a hotel

+A good night’s sleep is key when staying away from home either for business or pleasure.
 But what happens when your hotel doesn’t meet your expectations?
-And what should you do to resolve the issue?
+What should you do to resolve the issue?

 Know what you are paying for…

 Online hotel reviews are available from a number of different sites such as TripAdvisor where you can compare hotel ratings.
-This sort of guide is a good source of information about hotels and the facilities.
+The guide is a good source of information about hotels and the facilities.

-However, I’ve noticed that when rooms at highly rated hotels are booked though discount room sites (especially last-minute deals), the hotel is actually filling up their cheapest and worst rooms.
-So you could find that the room does not match your expectations, despite the great reviews.
+However, we have noticed that when rooms at highly rated hotels are booked through discount room sites (especially last minute deals), the hotel is actually filling up their cheapest and worst rooms.
+So you could find that the room does not match your expectations, despite the great reviews

-There are two scenarios: one where you bought a hotel room as part of a package (i.e. flights, accommodation and transfers are purchased from one provider), and one where you booked the room with the hotel directly or via their website.
+There are two scenarios: one where you bought a hotel room as part of a package (i.e. flights, accommodation and transfers are purchased from one provider); another scenario is when you booked the room with the hotel directly or via their website.